-DIY body wash is free from questionable ingredients that can irritate the skin found in store-bought soaps.
-Make your own homemade natural body wash for a change – with natural ingredients and minimal effort.
+This DIY body wash is free from questionable ingredients that can irritate the skin.
+Make your own homemade natural body wash for a change – with all-natural ingredients and minimal effort.

 DIY Body Wash: All-Natural Ingredients, No Unnecessary Chemicals

-Store-bought body wash, soaps and shower gels often contain any number of skin irritants such as fragrances, colorants and preservatives.
-Especially for those with allergies or sensitive skin, these chemicals can damage the skin over time.
-They attack the skin’s natural protective layer and leave it even more sensitive than before.
+Store-bought body washes, soaps, and shower gels often contain any number of skin irritants such as fragrances, colorants, and preservatives.
+Especially for those with allergies or sensitive skin, these chemicals can damage the skin over time: they attack its natural protective layer and leave it even more sensitive than before.

-Are you looking for a natural alternative to your store-bought shower gel?
+Are you looking for an alternative to your store-bought shower gel?
 Make your own natural DIY body wash – it couldn’t be easier.

 - With an all-natural body wash, you know exactly what ingredients go into it – only what’s absolutely necessary.
 Natural ingredients reduce the risk of allergic reactions.

-- Give your natural DIY body wash the aroma of your choice.
+- Give your DIY body wash the aroma of your choice.